zibonbadi/liquidms/README.md

 architectures and maximum possible uptime, LiquidMS was designed with three layers of operation in mind:

-1. The *ODBC Database* at the core.
+1. The ODBC Database or *World* at the core.
 Think of it as the model to LiquidMS, being responsible for managing all hosted data.
 For security, we deliberately left management of world rooms and banned servers to the database server administrator as to guarantee consistency across a LiquidMS network in terms of authorization and API I/O.
-2. *LiquidMS nodes* provide a V1 compatible API for registering worldwide netgames and supplying the universewide netgames.
-These nodes can also be used for fetching universe netgames into the ODBC database, due to their need for an authorized database access.
+2. LiquidMS nodes, otherwise known as *sattelites* provide an HTTP API for supplying and managing the master server service.
+These nodes can also be used for fetching universe netgames into the ODBC database, although database access authorization is needed for operation.
 More on the concept of fetching down below.
 3. *Universe servers* and *snitches* provide LiquidMS nodes and by extension the database with external universewide netgame data to be mirrored.
 More on the concept of snitching down below.